virtuability/aws-lz/wordpress/README.md

 4. Creation or adjustment of parameters as required in the parameter file cf-templates/wordpress/config/$STACK_NAME-$AWS_DEFAULT_REGION.json

+5. Copy the update_security_groups.py lambda zip file from cf-templates/wordpress/lambda/updater.zip to the core s3 bucket (as /website/lambda/updater.zip), e.g.

+     aws s3 cp wordpress/lambda/update_security_groups.zip s3://core-test-configs3bucket-xxxxxxxxxxxx/wordpress/lambda/update_security_groups.zip

+  Note: The lambda code was sourced from the AWS repository: https://github.com/awslabs/aws-cloudfront-samples

-5. Route 53 domain registration and associated email (to validate ownership of domain).
-Note that: it is easy to set-up AWS WorkMail for this very purpose
+6. Route 53 domain registration and associated email (to validate ownership of domain).
+Note that it is easy to set-up AWS WorkMail for this very purpose

-6. An AWS Certificate Manager certificate in us-east-1 (CloudFront) containing all virtual host names of the domain(s) (e.g. website-test.info and *.website-test.info names)
+7. An AWS Certificate Manager certificate in us-east-1 (CloudFront) containing all virtual host names of the domain(s) (e.g. website-test.info and *.website-test.info names)

-6. Create a suitable website/apache/vhosts.conf file for the website in the core stack ConfigS3Bucket

 ## Stack Creation